Nishat322/Petful-api/README.md

 ### Petful Endpoints

 #### /api/people
-    GET: Return an array of people waiting in the queue to adopt pet.
+    GET: Return an array of people waiting in the queue to adopt pet
-    POST: Add person to the end of the queue.
+    POST: Add person to the end of the queue
-    DELETE: Delete person in at the front of the queue.
+    DELETE: Delete person in at the front of the queue

 #### /api/pets
     GET: Return all pets in queue
     DELETE: Delete the first animal in both queues

-#### /api/pets
+#### /api/cats
-    GET /api/cat: Return the first cat in cat queue.
+    GET: Return the first cat in cat queue
+    DELETE: Delete the first cat in the queue

+#### /api/dogs
-    GET /api/dog: Return the first dog in dog queue.
+    GET: Return the first dog in dog queue
+    DELETE: Delete the first dog in the queue

 ## Tech Stack